Shsharma93/Minesweeper/README.md

 OUTPUT : The output should contain the field with the safe squares listing the number of adjacent mines to that square.

-Sample input and input are included with the codes.
+Sample input and input are included in the sample folder.